 The 9-to-5 workday is dead, and it’s been supplanted by the rise of the modern so-called gig economy — with a workforce bolstered by freelance and contract workers who work around the clock with flexible hours to meet new demands.

 For HR professionals and benefit advisers, the strategic mission at hand is to determine how employee benefits and perks can fuel alternate avenues of employment to win the talent war.
 But complications along the way to redefining the employment contact can stall those efforts if they fail to pursue a thoughtful approach.

 Without a doubt, the desire for more flexible work schedules is a driving force behind the gig economy.
-“There’s no such thing as a nine-to-five anymore,” notes Robby Peters, VP of business development with Sequoia Consulting Group and co-founder of PeopleTech Partners.
+“There’s no such thing as a 9-to-5 anymore,” says Robby Peters, vice president of business development with Sequoia Consulting Group and co-founder of PeopleTech Partners.
 “It’s much more about setting your own schedule and being your own boss.”